romalev/consul-cluster-manager/README.md

 ***Project status***

 Project is still being under POC.
 Some TCK tests keep failing.
 Using it is under your own risk.
-Your feedback would greatly appreciated.
+Your feedback would be greatly appreciated.

 ***Motivation***